KingoftheNight/RPCT/README.md

 python RPCT_linux.py [extract] folder_name [-raa] raac_book_name [-o] out_folder [-l] windows_size [-r] self_raa_code

 # optional arguments:
-#   folder_name  input the PSSM folder name which has been created in Blast function (2).
+#   folder_name  input the two PSSM folders name which has been created in Blast function (2).
 #   -raa         raac book saved in raacDB folder in rpct, and you can not use this parameter and -r together.
 #   -o           if you choose the parameter -raa, you should input a folder name, and if you choose the parameter -r, you should input a file name.
 #   -l           input the window size for the RAAC-PSSM extraction method.